 Website Town of Concord, MA

-Applications will continue to be accepted until filled.
-The most highly qualified candidates will be invited to one or more interviews and/or other assessments.
+After the deadline, all applications will be reviewed and the most highly qualified candidates will be invited to one or more interviews and/or other assessments.
 All applicants will be notified of their standing in the process as soon as a decision has been made regarding their individual application.

-Appointment of the final candidate will be contingent upon the results of pre-placement conditions including criminal, motor vehicle and credit record checks, a physical exam, and a drug screening.
+Appointment of the final candidate will be contingent upon the results of pre-placement conditions including criminal and motor vehicle record checks, a physical exam, and a drug screening.
 Costs for these pre-placement requirements will be borne by the Town.

-Under the general supervision of the Assistant Recreation Director, Recreation Supervisors assist in the organization and development of various recreation programs.
-Depending on the Department’s need, Recreation Supervisors are responsible for one of the following areas of operation: 1) Vendor contracts for youth and adult sports/school programming, Specialty Camps, and special event help 2) Special Events, vacation programming, and specialty programming or 3) Summer Camp and youth and adult sports.
-Responsible for maintaining and improving upon the efficiency and effectiveness of all areas under their direction and control.
+Under the general supervision of the Police Chief, produces professional administrative and secretarial work products; maintains and/or supervises the maintenance of financial, personnel and other records; acts as liaison with other departments and outside organizations.
+Responsible for maintaining and improving upon the efficiency and effectiveness of all areas under the direction and control of the position.
 Performs varied and responsible duties requiring a thorough knowledge of departmental operations and the exercise of judgment and initiative in completing tasks, particularly in situations not clearly defined by precedent or established procedures.
-Incumbent is called upon to handle a significant amount of details, each varying from the other in substance and content, requiring incumbent to approach workload with flexibility.
+Incumbent is called upon to handle a significant amount of detail, each varying from the other in substance and content, requiring incumbent to approach workload with flexibility.

 ESSENTIAL JOB FUNCTIONS:

 External and internal applicants, as well as position incumbents who are or become disabled as defined under the Americans With Disabilities Act, must be able to perform the essential job functions (as listed) either unaided or with the assistance of a reasonable accommodation to be determined by management on a case-by-case basis.